danelsanchez/labyrinth/README.md

 Labyrinth is a maze-like minigame done during my recent course at CEINPRO / INNOVAE.
 The scripts are fully commented in Spanish.

-Binaries for Windows, MAC OS and Linux can be found and downloaded from here:
+Binaries for Windows, MAC OS and Linux can be found and downloaded here:

 https://drive.google.com/open?id=1c7CJVzj08bhTEQiyLM3pI42aD-KWwRAz